 Should CSS Design Awards be used in 2025?

-My experience with CSS Design Awards
+My experience with the CSS Design Awards

 Is CSS Design Awards suitable for beginners?

-How much does CSS Design Awards cost?
+How much does the CSS Design Awards cost?

 What are the key features of CSS Design Awards?

-In short, with CSSDA, it's:
+Clearly, with CSSDA, it's:

 - Visual inspiration.